“How to Help My Child Improve in Chemistry?”

 - Structured lessons that follow the school syllabus

-- Exam-focused strategies and answering techniquesn
+- Exam-focused strategies and answering techniques

 - Progress tracking so parents can see real improvement